defuse/defuse.github.io/content/pages/overview.md

 ### Nighthawk

-Nighthawk is an Android and iOS app for Zcash, originally built off of Electric Coin Co's demo ("dogfooding") app codebases, which uses Electric Coin Co's SDKs.
+Nighthawk is an Android and iOS app for Zcash, originally built off of Electric Coin Company's demo ("dogfooding") app codebases, which uses Electric Coin Company's SDKs.

 Nighthawk has a number of components that are security-relevant: